ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > target architecture.
 The value `DW_ACLASS_default`, however, is common to
 > all encodings, and means that no address class has been specified.
 >
-> *Address classes are used when the consumer needs to use a
-> non-default instruction when applying the value of the location.
-For
-> example: an Address class can be used in the case of tagged pointer
-> where a a special HW instruction must be used to access the address
-> within a location.*

 > Any debugging information entry representing a pointer or
 > reference type may also have a `DW_AT_address_space` attribute,
 > whose value is a non-negative integer constant which identifies